Triggers

 The RIO D and TPC with EXT snoop the DALI bus and so the trigger can be set up to respond to any DALI commands:

-• Min/Max - select the level to match for Direct Level triggering or
+- Min/Max - select the level to match for Direct Level triggering

-The RIO D and EXT both recognise DALI input from Light Sensors and Occupancy Sensors that utilise Tridonic eDALI commands.
+The RIO D, RIO D4 and EXT both recognise DALI input from Light Sensors and Occupancy Sensors that utilise Tridonic eDALI commands.
 When triggering from an Occupancy Sensor select which state is to be matched.
-When using a Light Sensor, specify what range of light level (0>254) is to be matched.
+When using a Light Sensor, specify what range of light level (0-254) is to be matched.
 See the table below for light levels:

 DALI Bus Power

-Use this trigger if you want to act upon a change of the electrical state of a specific DALI bus.
+Use this trigger if you want to act upon a change of the electrical state of a DALI bus associated with a specific DALI interface.
 Buses can be in one of three states: Correct Power, Incorrect Power and No Power.

 DALI Ballast Error